Katniss218/HumanSpaceProgram/technical_docs_and_writing/___scratchpad/map.md

-need to separate the 'flight plan' acceleration providers from the 'real' ones. real ones get stored in the trajectory transform.
+need to separate the 'flight plan' acceleration providers from the 'real' ones. real ones get stored in the trajectory transform. flight plan uses real ones + some of its own ones

+unified ephemeris length would help solve some annoyances ephemerides themselves shouldn't be defined in the traj transform